Arthaey/anki-global-css/README.md

 An Anki add-on to keep all notes' CSS in sync with an external styleshet file.
-This is useful if you want to have the same CSS shared between your models, *and* you want the CSS available on mobile (where `@import &lt;file&gt;` doesn't work).
+This is useful if you want to have the same CSS shared between your models, *and* you want the CSS available on mobile (where `@import <file>` doesn't work).

 It replaces all models' templates with the contents of your stylesheet file on startup.
-If you make changes to your file, use the "Update global CSS" menu item or restart Anki for them to take effect.
+If you make changes to your file, use the **"Update global CSS" menu item** or restart Anki for them to take effect.

 # Requirements